polytypic/Recalled/Docs/Tutorial.md

 Can you see why?

-Of course, it should be mentioned that in the context of this toy example we are not interested robustness details like checking whether a file actually contains integers like we expect.
+Of course, it should be mentioned that in the context of this toy example we are not interested in robustness details such as checking whether a file actually contains integers like we expect.
+That is not the problem.

 The real problem with the above `sumLinesOfFile` computation is that it always computes the sum&mdash;whether or not the file has changed.
 Fortunately this is